beck410/beck410.github.io/_posts/2014-11-29-file-uploading-with-angular.markdown

 </code></pre>

 ##Final Thoughts
-This is a lot of information to take in and might require some more scouring the internet to get Amazon to play nice with your project.
+This is a lot of information to take in and might require some more scouring the Internet to get Amazon to play nice with your project.
 The [docs](https://github.com/danialfarid/angular-file-upload) for angular-file-upload are pretty good and should lead in the right direction.
 Just remember try try and try again.